xl0/lovely-docs/doc_db/sveltejs-svelte/API Reference/easing/essence.md

-Module providing easing functions for animations and transitions in Svelte.
+Module providing easing functions for animations and transitions with various timing curves.